New! BD Essentials: Turn your team into growth advocates

 PROBABILITY OF WIN (PWIN)

-★ AFFECTED BY RELATIONSHIPS
+★ AFFECTED BY CRQ

 Pwin measures various win factors to assess the possibility of winning an opportunity.